 Information about Atenolol

-Atenolol is used in the treatment of chest pain (Angina), arrhythmias, heart attack and hypertension.
+Atenolol is used in the treatment of hypertension, chest pain (Angina), heart failure and arrhythmias.

 How atenolol works

 Atenolol is a beta blocker that works specifically on the heart.
 It works by slowing down the heart rate and makes the heart more efficient at pumping blood around the body.